 Bread making flour

 Most of the flour milled in the UK goes on to make bread.
 Flour that is used to make bread has the highest protein content so that during the breadmaking process the bread will rise.

 Plain flour is best suited for making biscuits, scones and sauces.
 In the USA, plain flour is called all-purpose flour.

 Baking powder (raising agent) will be added to make self-raising flour at this stage.

 The whitest flours are produced from the early reduction rolls, with the flour getting less white on later rolls as the proportion of bran particles increases.
 White flour produced in the UK and elsewhere in Europe is not bleached.
 This was sometimes done in the past but the process was phased out in the early 1990s, though it does still take place in other parts of the world, for example in North America.
 See here for more information on types of flour.

 In a typical mill, there may be up to four break rolls and 12 reduction rolls, leading to 16 flour streams, a bran stream, a germ stream and a bran/flour/germ wheat feed stream.

 Finally, the flour is sifted before being automatically packed into bags ready for delivery to shops or supermarkets.

-Bran and wheat feed left over from producing white and brown flours is sometimes used in breakfast cereals or animal feed
+Bran and wheat feed left over from producing flours is used in breakfast cereals or animal feed.

 A small amount of the flour produced today is via the stoneground method (less than 1% of total production).
 The nutritional value of flour is determined by whether it is white, wholemeal or brown and is not affected by the method of milling.
 Stoneground and roller milled flour are equally nutritious.